 Rila and Pirin

-Rila and Pirin are the two highest mountain ranges in Eastern Europe, the peaks of which reach almost 3000 m.
+Rila and Pirin are the two highest mountain ranges in Eastern Europe, with peaks reaching almost 3,000 m.

 📅 11 days💪 2/7 difficulty 🏕 Tent